AlexandreGranjeon/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

     :language: php
     :linenos:

-Let's define a tagged symfony service in ``Resources/config/archiving.yml``, so that our custom invalid item writer is taken into account and used by the PIM.
+Let's define a tagged Symfony service in ``Resources/config/archiving.yml``, so that our custom invalid item writer is taken into account and used by the PIM.

 .. literalinclude:: ../../src/Acme/Bundle/XmlConnectorBundle/Resources/config/archiving.yml
     :language: yaml